jay-ithiel/space_invaders/docs/README.md

 - [ ] Add sufficient styling to product

 ### Bonus
+- [ ] Power up items drop if player manages to shoot an enemy bullet
-- [ ] Add UFO boss that shows up every once in a while that shoots an array of bullets
+- [ ] Add mystery UFO that shows up every once in a while that shoots an array of bullets
 - [ ] Add Boss at level 5 and 10
+- [ ] Multiplayer